rangle/ngCourse2/handout/redux/using_redux_with_components.md

 Let's take a look at the use of `@select`.

-`@select` is a feature of ng2-redux which is designed to help you attach your store's state to your containers in a declarative way.
-You can attach it to a property of your container component class and Ng2-Redux will create an Observable and bind it to that property for you.
+`@select` is a feature of ng2-redux which is designed to help you attach your store's state to your components in a declarative way.
+You can attach it to a property of your component class and Ng2-Redux will create an Observable and bind it to that property for you.

 In this case, `@select` has no parameters, so Ng2-Redux will look for a store